 While there are pros and cons to consider with all methods of fuel payment, best practice is to choose a payment method that provides best price, best service, and best support with billing issues or errors after the trip.
 In most cases, the preferred method of payment is an aviation fuel card or contract fuel release.

 If you have any questions about this article, contact me at email@example.com.

 Stay tuned for part 2, where we’ll cover tips in determining which payment option is best for the given situation and what documentation you’ll need.

 About Allie Truesdell

-UVair Fuel Sales Rep Allie Truesdell has more than eight years’ combined experience working in the jet fuel industry in both sales and FBO operations, giving her vast knowledge on client needs and pricing trends.
-Some of Allie’s specialties include advising her clients on fuel taxes, including European Union tax regulations.
+Allie Truesdell served as Business Development Manager for Universal Weather and Aviation, Inc. until April 2017.
 Prior to joining Universal Weather and Aviation, Inc. in 2010, Allie served as a Customer Service Manager and Operations Manager at several FBOs throughout the United States.
 Her experience also includes serving as a National Air Transportation Administration operations safety trainer, managing fuel farms and operations at an FBO-level.
-Allie, who holds a bachelor’s of science in accounting & business management and a master’s degree in accounting, has attended several industry trade shows including the National Business Aviation Association conference and the Citation Jet Pilots association conference where she was a featured presenter.
+Allie, also holds a bachelor’s of science in accounting & business management and a master’s degree in accounting.

 Before adding your comments, please read our Comment Policy.